Skip to content

 The governor sets the ethical tone for state government.
 A candidate's personal and professional track record — how they've handled mistakes, whether they've been open about their decisions, and how they've treated the public trust — deserves serious scrutiny.
 Voters are essentially hiring someone to steward enormous public resources and authority on their behalf.

-How to Vote in Michigan
+How Do I Vote in Michigan?

 Knowing who's running is only half the equation.
 Here's how to make sure your vote actually counts on August 4th (primary) and November 3rd (general election).